Mexico is the wall: president under fire over migration clampdown

 Mexican offices of several U.N. agencies said in a joint statement they were worried by Thursday’s operation and its impact on children and “other vulnerable populations.”

 “Mexico has the right to control the entry of foreigners as long as there is no excessive use of force,” the groups wrote, urging Mexico not to separate families.
-An operation during the week led some parents to temporarily lose track of their children.
+An operation by Mexican security forces during the week led some parents to temporarily lose track of their children.

-Television images have shown the National Guard corralling entire families and loading them onto buses for detention and then deportation.
+Television images have shown the National Guard corralling entire families and loading them onto buses for detention and deportation.

+Enrique Vidal, coordinator for human rights group Fray Matias de Cordova, who witnessed the confrontation, said National Guard members initiated the clash by marching on the migrants.
+He said some migrants were beaten, while pepper spray affected pregnant women, children and people with disabilities, and one minor passed out.

+Lopez Obrador defended the National Guard and INM at his news conference.
+He said the caravan of Central American migrants was not spontaneous, hinting that Honduran activists were driving the movement for political ends.

 Since a standoff with Trump over soaring numbers of Central Americans seeking asylum at the U.S. border, Mexico has deployed thousands of National Guard to stem the flow.

-Apprehensions at the border have fallen by about 70 percent over seven straight months.
+Apprehensions at the U.S.-Mexico border have fallen by about 70 percent over seven straight months.

 However, the Mexican government’s response has pushed migrants to take more dangerous routes, said Christopher Gascon, head of the U.N.’s International Organization for Migration’s (IOM) Mexico mission.